Mjolnir42/tom/docs/tom/cmd_ref/meta::namespace:add.md

 # DESCRIPTION

 This command is used to add a new namespace to TOM.
-Namespaces are identified by a `name`, and have a `type` attribute that must be either `referential` or `authoritative`.
+Namespaces themselves are identified by a `name`, and have a `type` attribute that must be either `referential` or `authoritative`.